digital-asset/daml/docs/source/ops/connect/auth0.rst

 For simplicity, we assume that you have access to a server with a public IP address that both you and Auth0 can reach.
-Furthermore, we assume that you have access to Entreprise Edition credentials to download the Docker images.
+Furthermore, we assume that you have access to Enterprise Edition credentials to download the Docker images.
 We also assume you can create a local cluster with ``minikube`` on the remote machine.
 Finally, we assume that you have downloaded the Helm chart in a folder called ``daml-connect``.